Caspar Diethelm: Style

 Diethelm's sonic palette is highly distinctive, and through its expressivity and vitality has an immediate impact on the listener.
-The composer engaged intensively with the latest tendencies in music, including twelve-tone music, atonality, serialism and aleatorics, but always rejected the straitjacket of dogmatism.
+The composer engaged intensively with the latest tendencies in music, including twelve-tone music, atonality, serialism and aleatorics, but always rejected the constraints of dogmatism.
 Instead, he developed his own characteristic style, influenced by Jenny, Hindemith, Honneger and Hans Martin.

 His music is characterised by Swiss elements and generally pursues a broad melodic linearity.
 Harmonically, he uses free tonality; his rhythms are sometimes elementary, characterised by a strong impulse towards the dance and a preference for large, uneven cycles.
 He placed great importance on the use of predictable, completable forms, such as the sonata form with its basis in duality, the Lied, the rondo, arched and embedded structures; however, within these he always sought individual and variable solutions.

 In his later works, he turned to a more meditative approach, greater spirituality, and influences from non-European music and modes of thought.
 In this light he has been referred to as "someone who dealt cleverly with psychic phenomena [including] in his compositions."
 One example is his 1987 chamber music work Das Rad des Lebens (the wheel of life).